Chondroitin Sulfate for Osteoarthritis Joint Pain

 Chondroitin Sulfate

-CS is a glycosaminoglycan, which plays a role in the physiology of joint cartilage.
+CS is a glycosaminoglycan that plays a role in the physiology of joint cartilage.
 Glycosaminoglycans are generally able to inhibit enzymes present in the synovial fluid, which may damage or inflame joint cartilage (elastase, hyaluronidase).
 CS's role in halting or reversing joint degeneration appears to be due to its ability to act as a substrate for, and to stimulate the synthesis of glycosaminoglycans and hyaluronic acid.

 Dosage Range: 200-2,000mg daily.